 As an inpatient:

 - You are under the care of doctors, nurses, and other types of health care professionals within a hospital.

-- You are often admitted to a particular service, such as Neurology, Cardiology, Orthopedics, Oncology, General Surgery, etc., depending on what you are there to be treated for.
+- You are often admitted to a particular service, such as Neurology, Cardiology, Orthopedics, Oncology, General Surgery, etc., depending on what you are being treated for.

 - You may be an inpatient due to surgery, illness, childbirth, or traumatic injury.
 There are inpatient facilities and hospitals for substance use and mental health illness, as well.

-- Your inpatient stay may have been planned ahead—as in the case of something like a knee replacement surgery or childbirth.
+- Your inpatient stay may have been planned ahead—such as a knee replacement surgery or childbirth.

-- Or your stay may have been the result of an emergency or unplanned illness or injury, such as a heart attack or serious car accident.
+- Your stay may have been the result of an emergency or unplanned illness or injury, such as a heart attack or serious car accident.

 - You are in need of medicine, care, monitoring, and medical treatment—the kind that’s provided by around-the-clock medical staff.

 Once a doctor decides you no longer require inpatient care, you are discharged from the facility.
 Discharge notes often include instructions to follow up with various doctors, take prescribed medications, and even receive outpatient services, if needed.

 What is outpatient care?